UNCW Diversity and Inclusion Statement

 Knowledge dissemination: Disseminating diversity and inclusion knowledge, based on research and best practices.

 Units in Diversity and Inclusion

-The Office of Institutional Diversity and Inclusion is currently comprised of five units:
+The Office of Institutional Diversity and Inclusion is currently comprised of four units:

 and Resource Center

 |Centro Hispano||Room 2022, Fisher University Union 2nd floor|

 |LGBTQIA Resource Office||Room 1037, Fisher University Union 1st floor|